 A reverse acquisition occurs when there is a business combination in which the entity issuing securities is designated as the acquiree for accounting purposes.
 This arrangement usually takes place so that a privately-held company can be acquired by a smaller shell company that is publicly-held, resulting in a combined entity that is publicly-held.

 Subsequent to the reverse acquisition, the management of the formerly private company takes over the combined business, and issues all public filings expected of a publicly-held entity.
-There are two major risks to consider when engaging in reverse acquisitions, which are:
+There are three major risks to consider when engaging in reverse acquisitions, which are:

 - The shell entity may contain undocumented liabilities